crucian11/Logic/README.md

 # Logic
-Logic library provides convenient way to represent logic expression.
-It also allows you to do basic operations with logic expression(generating a truth table, find solution with given tuple of values)
+Logic library provides a convenient way of representing logic expressions.
+It also allows you to perform basic operations with logic expressions(generate a truth table, find the solution with a given tuple of values)